 The U-statistic for independent samples is then defined analogously to that of a single sample,

-so that is the average of evaluated at all independent combinations of the blocks’ arguments.
+so that is the average of

 This notation got real ugly real fast but I promise that we will pretend that the two-sample case is the only important case soon enough.